Mind Mapping: Examples, Tips and Template

 Mind Mapping examples

 Mind maps come in different styles, forms and colours.
-However, the underlying principle is the same for each type.
-The brain is stimulated by explaining topics and adding little pieces of information.
+It might even come as a blank page.
+Online Mind Mapping software tools are also available.
+The underlying principle is the same for each type, including the most basic mind maps.
+The brain is stimulated by explaining topics and adding little pieces of information in a visually organized map with a central concept.
 A regularly occurring form can be found in the example below.

 What is a mind map?